-No formal interim corrective measures have been performed at the Wilson Landfill for groundwater, but corrective measures for known non-groundwater releases (landfill seepage) are underway.
+No formal interim corrective measures have been performed at the Wilson Landfill for groundwater, except for the operation of the unit in accordance with conditions of the Site's solid waste permit.
+Corrective measures for known non-groundwater releases (landfill seepage) are underway.
 The compatibility of those corrective measures with potential groundwater remedies is being evaluated as part of the remedy selection process.